 Sebastien’s heart was beating loud in her ears, and she felt her cheeks tingle with blood.
 Clenching her jaw hard to keep herself from speaking, she strode out of the classroom and up to the second floor, where she’d recently found an out-of-the-way classroom that had at one point been used as a supply room for the elective art classes.
-There was an old slate lap table with a carved Circle, that had once been an artifact which kept the rain and elements off the writing surface, but was now empty of energy and entirely mundane—which is probably why it had been abandoned.
+There was an old slate lap table with a carved Circle that had once been an artifact whose magic kept the rain and elements off the writing surface.
+Now, it was empty of energy and entirely mundane—which was probably why it had been abandoned.
 It was the perfect aid to help her practice her fabric-slicing spell on one of the walls.
 She left behind light gouges in the white stone until her anger had dimmed and cooled to embers rather than a fire devouring her rationality.

 Panting, she put away the small folding table and set up a spell to practice sympathetic divination.
 ‘Time to find my blood.’